aceinnolab/Inkycal/README.md

 **P.S:** Don't forget to star and/or watch the repo.
 For those who have done so already, thank you very much!

 ## Join us on Discord!
+We're happy to help, to beginners and developers alike.
+In fact, you are more likely to get faster support on Discord than on Github.
 <a href="https://discord.gg/sHYKeSM">
         <img src="https://github.com/aceisace/Inkycal/blob/assets/Repo/discord-logo.png?raw=true" alt="Inkycal chatroom Discord" width=200>
 </a>

-## Buy me a coffee please
+## Buy me a :coffee: please
-Yes please :).
-I do drink and like my coffee, especially when developing the inkycal software :)
+Yes please!
+I do drink and like my :coffee:, especially when developing Inkycal :laugh:
+Apart from coffee, I also invest in getting new hardware and displays for Inkycal as well as maintaining the servers Financial contributions will also be remembered on the contributors page, along with your first name.
 You can donate a coffee with this QR-code (Paypal):

 <p align="center">